2020 Application Workshop

 - Regional fisheries enhancement groups

 Funding is awarded annually.
 Funding comes from the sale of state general obligation bonds and the federal National Oceanic and Atmospheric Administration Pacific Coastal Salmon Recovery Fund.
 PSAR funding is awarded biennially and comes from the sale of state general obligation bonds.

 Applicants may request any amount greater than $5,000.
 For design-only projects without match, applicants may not request more than $200,000.

 A 15 percent match is required.
 No match is required for design-only projects requesting $200,000 or less.
 Match may include the following:

 - Appropriations or cash

-- Donations of cash, land, labor, equipment use, and materials
+- Donations of cash, land, labor, services, equipment use, and materials

 - Other grants